 It should be borne in mind that there might be other interpretations for our findings.
-First, these TPCs were observed in epilepsy patients and, thus, it cannot be ruled out that periodicity is affected by epileptogenicity.
+First, these TPCs were observed in patients with epilepsy and, thus, it cannot be ruled out that periodicity is affected by epileptogenicity.
 However, the majority (95%) of the TPCs in the current study were recorded from regions outside the focus of seizure onset.
-Second, the periodic activity of the TPCs may subserve a range of behaviors, unrelated to time processing (e.g., chunking of experience at multiple timescales or efficient dynamics for neural communication).
-Lastly, it is likely that TPCs have conjunctive representations along dimensions other than time-a property that, if true, bears a resemblance to the conjunctive representation of navigational variables in the entorhinal grid cells(44).
-The potential synergy of grid cells and temporally periodic cells in providing spatiotemporal metrics of experience, and how their input may be incorporated in the hippocampus warrant further investigations, novel paradigms, and technological developments enabling concurrent recordings from large populations of cells in the human brain.
+Second, the periodic activity of the TPCs may subserve a range of behaviors, unrelated to time processing (e.g., chunking of experience at multiple time scales or efficient dynamics for neural communication).
+Third, our analysis to determine whether the movie content was periodic was extensive, but not exhaustive.
+As such, we cannot fully rule out the possibility that individual cells could be segmenting putative regular events in the movie narrative that are not within our extensive annotations.
+Fourth, in the current study we did not explore any potential relationships between the periodicity of TPCs and recognition memory, which may limit further interpretations of the results.
+Last, it is likely that TPCs have conjunctive representations along dimensions other than time-a property that, if true, bears a resemblance to the conjunctive representation of navigational variables in the entorhinal grid cells.44

+In light of the current findings, future studies are needed to examine whether temporal periodicity exists under different conditions and in other species, and determine the extent-as well as strength - of invariance to external stimuli.
+Importantly, establishing relationships between the periodicity of TPCs and behavior, in particular memory, can shed light on whether and how TPCs are used in cognition.
+The potential synergy of grid cells and TPCs in providing spatiotemporal metrics of experience, and how their input may be incorporated in the hippocampus warrant further investigations, novel paradigms, and technological developments enabling concurrent recordings from large populations of cells in the human brain.